 Here is a little clip of how to app works: Reading.com Clip

-If this app is something you want to check out, you can actually get 3 months of Reading.com for the price of 1 when you use my link: https://bit.ly/SJTReading
+If this app is something you want to check out, you can actually get 70% off your first three months when you use my link: https://bit.ly/SJTreadingdotcom

 Tip 4: Incorporate Multi-sensory Learning: